awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ## Requirements<a name="ipad-requirements"></a>

-The Amazon WorkSpaces iPad client application requires the following:
+The Workspaces iPad client application requires the following:
 + iPad 2 or later with iOS 8\.0 or later
 + iPad Retina with iOS 8\.0 and later
 + iPad Mini with iOS 8\.0 and later
 + iPad Pro with iOS 9\.0 and later

 **Note**
-The WorkSpaces iPad client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.
+The Amazon Workspaces iPad client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.
-If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 2\.4\.17 or later of the Amazon WorkSpaces iPad client application\.
+If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 2\.4\.17 or later of the Amazon Workspaces iPad client application\.
+If your iPad is using iPadOS 14\.5 or later, we recommend using version 2\.4\.18 or later of the Amazon Workspaces iPad client application\.

 ## Setup and Installation<a name="ipad_setup"></a>